ahmed-lotfy-dev/toota-portfolio/docs/case-study.md

 ### 🛡️ Data Sovereignty & Disaster Recovery
 A common fear for content creators is platform lock-in or data loss.
-*   **The Solution:** I engineered a comprehensive **Backup & Export Center**.
+*   **The Solution:** I engineered a comprehensive **Backup & Export Center** with multi-layered redundancy.
-*   **The Logic:** I leveraged `spatie/laravel-backup` for robust database snapshots but extended it with a custom **Media Archiver**.
-This service downloads thousands of project images and organizes them into a clean ZIP structure (folders named by "Project Title"), making the data human-readable offline.
-Combined with an automated scheduler (Daily/Weekly/Monthly) that pushes encrypted backups to a separate Cloudflare R2 bucket, the artist has total peace of mind.
+*   **The Logic:** I leveraged `spatie/laravel-backup` for robust database snapshots but extended it with custom services:
+    *   **MediaArchiver Service**: Downloads thousands of project images from R2 and organizes them into a clean ZIP structure (folders named by "Project Title"), making the data human-readable offline.
+    *   **DataExportService**: Generates structured JSON exports of all content (projects, categories, testimonials) for portability.
+    *   **PostgreSQL Dump Integration**: Custom dumper with intelligent `pg_dump` binary detection that works across Docker, Dokploy, and Nixpacks environments.
+    *   **Cloud Backup History**: Real-time dashboard displaying all R2 backups with size, date, and one-click download/delete functionality.
+    *   **Automated Scheduler**: Configurable frequency (Daily/Weekly/Monthly) with smart retention policies (keep daily for 16 days, weekly for 8 weeks, monthly for 4 months, yearly for 2 years).
+    *   **Dual-Destination Strategy**: Backups stored on both local disk and Cloudflare R2 bucket for geographic redundancy.
+    *   **Temporary Signed URLs**: Security-first approach using 5-minute expiring download links for sensitive backup files.

+Combined with email notifications for backup success/failure and automatic storage cleanup at 5GB threshold, the artist has total peace of mind without manual intervention.

 ### 🔐 Zero-Compromise Security
 Unlike typical social platforms, this is a dedicated professional portfolio.